 |February 2011 to April 2011||$1.00|

-The dates and values shown above are a few snippets in the history of Bitcoin (BTC) to date, and they clearly show the wild volatile tendency of cryptocurrency.
-So what is the Bitcoin forecast for 2022, and how accurate can we expect it to be?
+The dates and values shown above are a few snippets in the history of Bitcoin (BTC) to date, and they clearly show the wild, volatile tendency of cryptocurrency.
+So what is the Bitcoin forecast for 2025, and how accurate can we expect it to be?

-Given the volatile nature of BTC, a Bitcoin forecast is most unlikely to be that accurate.
+Given the high volatility nature of BTC, a Bitcoin forecast is most unlikely to be that accurate.
 If we take a look at forecast extremes over the next six months, you’ll see what we mean.

 The influences that affect the BTC price

-With such wide volatility in its price, it is important to understand what influences the price of BTC, particularly when looking at Bitcoin price forecast.
-The thing that affects the prices of most things is supply and demand, and Bitcoin is no different.
+With such wide volatility in its price, it is important to understand what influences the price of BTC, particularly when looking at the Bitcoin price forecast.
+Supply and demand affect the prices of most things, and Bitcoin is no different.

-How supply and demand influences any Bitcoin 12-month forecast
+How supply and demand influence any Bitcoin 12-month forecast

-The acceptance of BTC by the general public has a significant effect on its price.
+The acceptance of BTC by the general public significantly affects its price.
 The more popular BTC is, the higher its price will rise, while low demand will decrease its value.